 As with pilot studies in other clinical domains, while not mandated, it is of great advantage to recruit the services of a qualified biostatistical consultant in the design, implementation and analysis of any pre-clinical trial.
 Doing so will enhance your ability to move your research to the human clinical trial phase and to complete the process with greater efficiency.

 Our experienced biostatisticians can be of assistance with the following components of your pre-clinical trial:

 - Study design including experimental framework, statistical methodology and data collection methods that best address your research objectives.

 - Development of a detailed study protocol in line with good laboratory practice (GLP) guidelines that will help to reduce bias and offer clarity to all laboratory staff.

-- Sample size calculation.
-This will be tailored to the specific statistical requirements of your data and will optimise statistical power of your final analysis while working within practical limitations.
+- Sample size calculation will be tailored to the specific statistical requirements of your data and will optimise statistical power of your final analysis while working within practical limitations.

 - Development and adaption of an efficient statistical analysis plan (SAP).

 - All aspects of statistical analysis from data preparation to reporting and manuscript production.